-- lag 1 day showed the strongest associations, which is consistent with the NMMAPS result, but - 2 its risk estimate was more than 4 times larger than that for the NMMAPS study.
-The 24-h avg - 3 values showed stronger associations than the 1-h max values for all the gaseous pollutants and - 4 CoH except for O3.
-The pooled NO2 mortality risk estimate in a single-pollutant model (for all - 5 available days) was 2.0% (95% CI: 1.1, 2.9) per 20-ppb increase in the 3-day moving average of - 6 NO2.
-The magnitudes of the effect estimates were similar for total, cardiovascular, and - 7 respiratory mortality.
+Lag 1 day showed the strongest associations, which was consistent with the NMMAPS result, but its risk estimate was more than 4 times larger than that for the NMMAPS study.
+The 24-h avg values showed stronger associations than the 1-h max values for all the gaseous pollutants and CoH except for O_3 .
+The pooled NO2 mortality risk estimate in a single-pollutant model (for all available days) was 2.0% (95% CI: 1.1, 2.9) per 20-ppb increase in the 3-day moving average of NO2.
+The magnitudes of the effect estimates were similar for total, cardiovascular, and respiratory mortality.
 Larger risk estimates were observed for warmer months.
-NO2 was most - 8 strongly correlated with CoH (r = 0.60), followed by PM{2.5} (r = 0.48).
-The NO2-mortality - 9 association was not sensitive to adjustment for these or any of other pollutants in the two- - pollutant models.
-However, Burnett et al. (2004) noted that simultaneous inclusion of daily - PM{2.5} data (available for 1998 and 2000; sample size comparable to the main analysis [every 6th - day from 1981 to 1999] but more recent years) and NO2 in the model resulted in a considerable reduction of the NO_2 risk estimates.
-Authors discussed that reducing combustion would result in public health benefits because NO_2 or its products originate from combustion sources, but cautioned that they could not implicate NO_2 as a specific causal pollutant.
+NO2 was most strongly correlated with CoH (r=0.60), followed by PM{2.5} (r=0.48).
+The NO2-mortality association was not sensitive to adjustment for these or any of other pollutants in the two-pollutant models.
+However, Burnett et al. (2004) noted that simultaneous inclusion of daily PM{2.5} data (available for 1998 and 2000; sample size comparable to the main analysis [every 6th day from 1981 to 1999]) and NO2 in the model resulted in a considerable reduction of the NO2 risk estimates.
+Authors discussed that reducing combustion would result in public health benefits because NO2 or its products originate from combustion sources, but cautioned that they could not implicate NO2 as a specific causal pollutant.

 Brook et al. (2007) further examined data from 10 Canadian cities with a special focus on NO2 and the role of other traffic-related air pollutants.
 Again, NO2 showed the strongest associations with mortality among the pollutants examined including NO, and none of the other pollutants substantially reduced NO2 risk estimates in multipollutant models.
 The analysis also confirmed the Burnett et al. (2004) study results that NO2 risk estimate was larger in the warm season.
-Generally, NO showed stronger correlation with the primary VOCs (e.g., benzene, toluene, xylenes) than NO2 or PM{2.5}.
+Generally, NO was more strongly correlated with the primary VOCs (e.g., benzene, toluene, xylenes) than NO2 or PM{2.5}.
 NO2 was more strongly correlated with the organic compounds than it was with the PM mass indices or trace metals in PM{2.5}.
 Brook et al. (2007) concluded that the strong NO2 effects seen in Canadian cities could be a result of it being the best indicator, among the pollutants monitored, of fresh combustion as well as photochemically processed urban air.

-In summarizing the Canadian multicity studies, NO2 was most consistently associated with mortality among the air pollutants examined, especially in the warm season.
-Adjustments for PM indices and its components generally did not reduce NO2 risk estimates.
-NO2 also was shown to be associated with organic compounds that are indicative of combustion products (traffic-related air pollution) and photochemical reactions.
+In summarizing the Canadian multicity studies, NO_2 was most consistently associated with mortality among the air pollutants examined, especially in the warm season.
+Adjustments for PM indices and its components generally did not reduce NO_2 risk estimates.
+NO_2 also was shown to be associated with volatile organic compounds that are indicative of combustion products (traffic-related air pollution) and photochemical reactions.

-3.3.1.3 Air Pollution and Health: A European Approach (APHEA) Studies
+3.3.1.3.
+Air Pollution and Health: A European Approach (APHEA) Studies

-The APHEA project is a European multicity effort, analyzing data from multiple studies using a standardized methodology.
+The APHEA project was a European multicity effort, which analyzed data from multiple studies using a standardized methodology.
 This section focuses on the more recent APHEA2 studies which included 29 European cities.